Pasta with Pistachio Pesto and Creamy Shrimp (Lactose-Free)

 FAQ (Questions and Answers)

-In my husband’s dietary plan, shrimp are present and classified as foods to consume occasionally.
+In our dietary scheme shrimp are classified among foods to be consumed “occasionally”.

 Author image